qualcomm-yuanjiey/linux-sheepdog/README.md

 # Configuration
 * Revise items of the two config files according to your scenario.
+* All paths are relative to user's working directory.
+* Be aware of the **different path formats** in Windows and Linux.

-## The host side
+## The master side
 * addr: the IP address of your compilation environment.
-* test_file & config_file: the absolute name of sheepdog-slave.py and template-slave.ini in * your compilation environment.
+* test_file & config_file: the name of sheepdog-slave.py and template-slave.ini in your compilation environment.
-* local_repo: the absolute path to an existing local repo in compilation environment if exist.
+* local_repo: the path to an existing local repo in compilation environment if exist.
 It would save much time of syncing code.
-* remote_path: the absolute path of compiled images in compilation environment.
+* remote_path: the path of compiled images in compilation environment.
-* local_path: the absolute path of the host to which these compiled images are going to be * copied.
+* local_path: the path of the host to which these compiled images are going to be copied.
+* workspace: the path where you want the remote command to be executed in compilation environment.
 * names: images' names.
 If there're more than one image, each name can be separated with space.
 * com_port: get it from device manager.
 * serial_num: get it from either adb or fastboot